-We are party to severance agreements with each of our current executive officers.
-Each severance agreement provides for certain severance benefits from the Company to the executive in the event that such executive's employment is terminated:
+We are party to severance agreements with each of our named executive officers.
+Each severance agreement provides for certain severance benefits from the company to the executive in the event that such executive's employment is terminated:

-- by us without "cause" (other than due to death or "disability") in the absence of a "change in control" of the Company (as such terms are defined in the severance agreement); or - by us without cause (other than due to death or disability) or by the executive for "good reason" (as defined in the severance agreement) within 12 months following a change in control of the Company; or - by us without cause (other than due to death or disability) more than 12 months following a change in control of the Company (each such termination referenced herein as a "qualifying termination").
+- by us without "cause" (other than due to death or "disability") in the absence of a "change in control" of the company (as such terms are defined in the severance agreement); or - by us without cause (other than due to death or disability) or by the executive for "good reason" (as defined in the severance agreement) within 12 months following a change in control of the company; or - by us without cause (other than due to death or disability) more than 12 months following a change in control of the company (each such termination referenced herein as a "qualifying termination").

 These benefits consist primarily of the continuation of the executive's salary and employee benefits for a specified period of time following employment termination.
-These periods are as follows: Mr. McGahn - 24 months; Mr. Henry - 18 months; and Mr. Maguire - 18 months.
-In addition, upon termination by us without cause (other than due to death or disability) or by the executive for good reason within 12 months following a change in control of the Company, the terminated executive is also entitled to a lump sum payment equal to a prorated portion of his or her bonus for the year of termination.
+These periods are as follows: Mr. McGahn - 24 months; and Mr. Kosiba - 18 months.
+In addition, upon termination by us without cause (other than due to death or disability) or by the executive for good reason within 12 months following a change in control of our company, the terminated executive is also entitled to a lump sum payment equal to a prorated portion of his or her target bonus for the year of termination.